 What's Wrong With Hiring My Nanny as an Independent Contractor?

-Learn why your nanny can't fill out a 1099 form.
+Learn why your nanny needs a W-2 instead of a 1099 form.

 Why Is a Nanny an Employee?